kteopiz/LeetCodeSolutionsTracker/README.md

 - Reverse a Linked List (Linked List)
 - Most Frequent Number Following Key in an Array (Array)
 - Reverse Vowels of a String (String)
+- Valid Parentheses (Stack and Hash Map for String)

 ### Medium Questions